Aerial warfare during Operation Barbarossa: Luftflotte 2, first encirclement battles

 For the first eight days, the Axis put Soviet air bases under intense pressure in a bid to exterminate their air forces while providing the close support demanded by the army.
 Fedor Kuznetsov, commander of the North-Western Front (Baltic Military District) ordered the large 3rd, 12th and 23rd Mechanised Corps to counterattack the advance of Army Group North.
 Luftflotte 1's KG 76 and 77 inflicted heavy losses on these columns.
 It is known the 12th Mechanised Corps lost 40 tanks and vehicles to air assaults.
 A lack of specialised close support aircraft forced the Germans deployed the Ju 88 in the role, and lost 22 of them in action.

 The air attacks on the previous day had reduced the effectiveness of the VVS North-Western Front.
 They sent unescorted bombers which suffered heavily without fighter escort, which was absent owing to losses in the opening air strikes.
 Elsewhere, the Luftwaffe helped breakdown Soviet resistance.
 Wolfram Freiherr von Richthofen's Fliegerkorps VIII operated unopposed in the air destroyed large amounts of Soviet ground targets.
-On 24 June, a Soviet counterattack at Grodno was defeated, and VVS forces from 13 BAD lost 64 SBs and 18 DB-3s against JG 51.
-On 24 June 557 Soviet aircraft were lost.
+On 24 June, a Soviet counterattack at Grodno was defeated, and VVS forces from 13 BAD lost 64 SBs and 18 DB-3s against JG 51; that same day, 557 Soviet aircraft were lost overall.
 In the first three days, the Germans claimed 3,000 Soviet aircraft destroyed.
 Soviet figures put this higher; at 3,922.
 Luftwaffe losses were 70 (40 destroyed) on 24 June.
 The Soviet attack lost 105 tanks to air attacks.
 Soviet sources acknowledged the lack of coordination between ground and air forces was poor, and that Soviet fighters failed to protect the ground forces which "suffered serious losses from enemy bomber attacks".

-The Luftwaffe delivered a series of destructive air raids on Minsk, and rendered good support to the Second Panzer Army Soviet fighter aviation achieved some success, being held back from fighter escort duties to cover the industrial cities.
+The Luftwaffe delivered a series of destructive air raids on Minsk, and rendered good support to the Second Panzer Army.
+Soviet fighter aviation achieved some success, being held back from fighter escort duties to cover the industrial cities.
 Soviet bombers tried in vain to destroy German airfields to relieve the pressure.
 In two notable battles, typical of the campaign, the 57th Mixed Aviation Division lost 56 aircraft on the ground and a further 53 bombers were lost against JG 27 and 53.
 JG 51 claimed 70 on 25 June, while the Luftwaffe claimed 351.